Internships and Fellowships

 "The Center for Human Rights & International Justice has been fundamental to my time at Stanford.
 The expertise of the center and the incredible opportunities they offer have allowed me to work at both the Tuol Sleng Genocide Museum in Cambodia and Temple Garden Law Chambers in the Hague.
 These experiences have been pivotal learning moments, integral to shaping my future career path."

-By employing an inter-disciplinary framework, Quito has used a variety of perspectives to pursue a unique understanding of notions of humanity, citizenship, and justice, particularly in post-conflict situations.
-Her academic work has focused on transitional justice, peace building, and the intersection of the international community with the needs of domestic actors.
-Her Human Rights Minor capstone project looked at trial monitoring as a practical tool to facilitate the rule of law, whilst her Political Science honors thesis posits a normative theory of assessment for hybrid tribunals.
+By employing an interdisciplinary framework, Quito has used a variety of perspectives to pursue a unique understanding of notions of humanity, citizenship, and justice, particularly in post-conflict situations.
+Her academic work has focused on transitional justice, peacebuilding, and the intersection of the international community with the needs of domestic actors.
+Her Human Rights Minor capstone project looked at trial monitoring as a practical tool to facilitate the rule of law, while her Political Science honors thesis posits a normative theory of assessment for hybrid tribunals.
 Quito hopes that her work can help bridge the gap between regionalism and globalism in the post-conflict context, and contribute to building a more inclusive international community.